Roya Arab Homepage

 Leighton House Museum 2011

-Thirty years of exile, interspersed with visits over the past ten years, especially since returning our parents to lay there in peace, have impacted me considerably.
+Years of exile, interspersed with visits since 1999, especially since returning our parents to lay there in peace, have impacted me considerably.
 Our mother lies with her mother and our father, a patriot and political activist, we returned secretly.

 The past and present are tied up in knots and the only thread dangling on the side is the knowledge of what terrible students we are, not learning more from our greatest teacher - The Past.